natemacinnes-okta/coveo-implementation-checker/README.md

 # Chrome Extension
 The coveo-implementation-checker extension allows you validate your Coveo implementation.

+## Organization
+Check your Coveo Organization.
+Is it properly configured, Sources, Fields, Extensions, Query Pipelines.

+## Implementation
+Check your Implementation.
+Are you using the proper libraries, are you sending the proper events?

 ## Installation
 You can load it manually in your browser from the extension page. (chrome://extensions/)